 [mcp_servers.stitch]

-Use $stitch-kit to activate the agent or $stitch-orchestrator to go straight to the pipeline.
+Use $stitch-kit to activate the agent or $stitch-orchestrator for the full pipeline.

 |---|---|---|